-4. Has your agency made progress towards managing all permanent records in an electronic format with appropriate metadata by December 31, 2022?
+4. Will your agency meet the goal to manage and preserve all permanent records in an electronic format with appropriate metadata by December 31, 2022?
 (M-19-21, 1.2)

+X □ Yes

+□ No

-□No □Do not know
+☐ Do not know

-Please explain your response (include specific goals and example metrics):
+Please explain your response (include specific goals, example metrics, and/or challenges):